leomvit/leomvit.github.io/_posts/2019-08-20-she-not-sea.md

 author: shivani
 categories: [ poetry ]
 image: assets/images/demo1.jpg
 excerpt: "I have/had a problem.
 Called it a misfeature.
 I guess all humans have faced.
-In days of their miniature."
+In days of their miniature.
+Some for few days, few for no days.
+And like me, some got no end days."
 ---
 I have/had a problem.
 Called it a misfeature.
 I guess all humans have faced
 In days of their miniature.
 Some for few days, few for no days.
-N like me
+And like me
 some got no end days.
 Stammering, stuttering, sound disorder
 used to be called.